ParadoxalCorp/felix-production/usage.md

 #### RethinkDB

-`RethinkDB` is our database, it is tasked with storing all the data felix use, including the servers and users data.
-If `RethinkDB` becomes unavailable for some reasons, Felix will disable all its features requiring to have access to the database, everything else will still work.
+`RethinkDB` is our database, it is tasked with storing long-term data, including the servers and users data.
+If `RethinkDB` becomes unavailable for some reasons, Felix will disable all the features that needs to have access to the database, everything else will still work.

 #### Redis

-`Redis` is our cache server, it is tasked with synchronizing and sharing data across the shards and clusters of Felix.
-If `Redis` comes down, Each shard and cluster will only have access to a limited set of data
+`Redis` is our cache server, it is tasked with synchronizing and sharing data across the shards and clusters of Felix (like the music queue for example).
+If `Redis` comes down, each shard and cluster will only have access to a limited set of data.
+While the main database is RethinkDB, Redis also write medium-term data to the disk, so even if the server needs to be restarted at some point, the data won't be lost